 Being disabled at a young age has shown me that it’s important to be yourself and not care how modern-day society labels you.
 There is nothing wrong with your wardrobe consisting only of varying shades of pink, and it’s okay to be 20 years old and still have a few childhood treasures on display.

-Society has tried to indoctrinate us with false research saying that a woman must break glass ceilings to be great, but I believe that success is measured in happiness, not power.
+Society has tried to indoctrinate us with false research saying a woman must break glass ceilings to be great, but I believe success is measured in happiness, not power.
 Sometimes being successful is as simple as doing what you love with the people you love.

 So, I hope you’ll join me, an ordinary girl who sees the magic in little things, as I write about my creative adventures and tell my own fairy tales.